The truth will set you free

 Imagine you’re standing before a narrow, swinging bridge spanning a deep, treacherous canyon.
 You believe that bridge can take you to a much better place.
 Yet you won’t get to that place until you trust that bridge enough to step out onto it, and keep going.

-Jesus gave a challenge and a promise, first, to those who had just that day begun to believe him; and ultimately, to us all.
+Jesus gave a challenge and a promise – to those who had, just that day, begun to believe him – and also, to us all.

+His promise?
+Truth that sets us free.
 His challenge?
-Not to stop with mental assent, but instead to become true disciples, by learning to abide.
+Not to stop with mentally believing him, but instead to become his true disciples, by learning to abide.

 We learn abiding as we learn to open ourselves fully to him who is the Light and who gives light.
 We learn abiding as we step out onto him who is the Word and whose words are spirit and life.
 For as we open ourselves to him, as we put our full weight on him, we find grace in him not to turn away, not to turn back.